cwinpy/cwinpy/paper/paper.md

 signals simulated via software.

-The inference of source parameters has been validated through the use of simulation-based calibration [@2018arXiv180406788T], with the posteriors probability distributions shown to provide well-calibrated [@wellcalibrated] credible intervals.
+The inference of source parameters has been validated through the use of simulation-based calibration [@2018arXiv180406788T], with the posterior probability distributions shown to provide well-calibrated [@wellcalibrated] credible intervals.

 As evidence for this consistency, \autoref{fig:posteriors} shows the posterior probability